-5. For the To, From, Refer-To, SDP, Request-Line and Referred-By fields; set the Replace Action to Overwrite and enter the IP Office FQDN as the Overwrite Value.

-7. You now need to create a subscriber flow for traffic to/from the remote workers.
-See create a Subscriber Flow 53
+- 5. For the To, From, Refer-To, SDP and Request-Line fields; set the Replace Action to Overwrite and enter the IP Office domain as the Overwrite Value. - 6.
+Click Finish. - 7.
+You now need to create a subscriber flow for traffic to/from the remote workers.
+See create a Subscriber $\underline{Flow}^{35}$ .